-2. Habitat, Fish, and Wildlife
+2. Habitat, Fish and Wildlife

 a.
-Detonation of explosives will be prohibited in open water areas of fish-bearing streams and lakes.
-Explosives must not be detonated beneath, or in proximity to fish-bearing streams and lakes if the detonation of the explosive produces a pressure rise in the water body of greater than 2.7 pounds per square inch, or unless the water body, including its substrate, is solidly frozen.
-Detonation of explosives within or in close proximity to a fish spawning bed during the early stages of egg incubation must not produce a peak particle velocity greater than 0.5 inches per second.
-Blasting criteria have been developed by ADF&G and are available upon request from ADF&G. The location of known fish-bearing waters within the project area can also be obtained from ADF&G.
+Detonation of explosives will be prohibited in open water areas of fish bearing streams and lakes.
+Explosives must not be detonated beneath, or in proximity to fish bearing streams and lakes if the detonation of the explosive produces a pressure rise in the water body of greater than 2.7 pounds per square inch, or unless the water body, including its substrate, is solidly frozen.
+Detonation of explosives within or in close proximity to a fish spawning bed during the early stages of egg incubation must not produce a peak particle velocity greater than 0.5 in per second.
+Blasting criteria have been developed by ADF&G and are available upon request from ADF&G. The location of known fish bearing waters within the project area can also be obtained from ADF&G.

 The lessee will consult with the NSB before proposing the use of explosives for seismic surveys.
-The director may approve the use of explosives for seismic surveys after consultation with the NSB.
+The Director may approve the use of explosives for seismic surveys after consultation with the NSB.

-b.
-Removal of water from fish-bearing rivers, streams, and natural lakes shall be subject to prior written approval by DMLW and ADF&G. Water intake pipes used to remove water from fish-bearing water bodies must be surrounded by a screened enclosure to prevent fish entrainment and impingement.
-Screen mesh size shall be no greater than 1 mm (0.04 inches), unless another size has been approved by ADF&G. The maximum water velocity at the surface of the screen enclosure may be no greater than 0.1 foot per second, unless an alternative velocity has been approved by ADF&G c.
-Removal of snow from fish-bearing rivers, streams, and natural lakes shall be subject to prior written approval by ADF&G. Compaction of snow cover overlying fish-bearing water bodies is prohibited except for approved crossings.
-If ice thickness is not sufficient to facilitate a crossing, ice or snow bridges may be required.
+- b.
+Removal of water from fish bearing rivers, streams, and natural lakes shall be subject to prior written approval by DMLW and ADF&G. Water intake pipes used to remove water from fish bearing water bodies must be surrounded by a screened enclosure to prevent fish entrainment and impingement.
+Screen mesh size shall be no greater than 1 mm (0.04 in), unless another size has been approved by ADF&G. The maximum water velocity at the surface of the screen enclosure may be no greater than 0.1 ft per second, unless an alternative velocity has been approved by ADF&G. - c.
+Removal of snow from fish bearing rivers, streams, and natural lakes shall be subject to prior written approval by ADF&G. Compaction of snow cover overlying fish bearing water bodies is prohibited except for approved crossings.
+If ice thickness is not sufficient to facilitate a crossing, ice or snow bridges may be required. - d.
+No facilities will be sited within one-half mile of identified Dolly Varden and Arctic char overwintering and/or spawning areas on the Canning, Kavik, Shaviovik, Echooka, Ivishak, Saviukviayak, Anaktuvuk, Kanayut, and Nanushuk Rivers; and on May, Cobblestone, Upper Section, Lower Section, and Accomplishment Creeks without prior authorization.
+Road and pipeline crossings within these buffers, and for other anadromous streams, require an ADF&G Fish Habitat permit.
+Current data must indicate that the proposed crossing is not within an overwintering and/or spawning area, or that the crossing will have no significant adverse impact to Dolly Varden or Arctic char overwintering and/or spawning habitat.

-d.
+e.
 Bears: